 Partial Hospitalization (also called Day/Night Treatment) offers a similar number of weekly therapy hours as traditional inpatient rehab.
 PHP patients typically engage in treatment from their own supportive home environment.
-BoardPrep PHP is structured with best-practice elements such as cognitive-behavioral therapy, motivational interviewing, twelve-step facilitation and a trauma-informed approach.
-EMDR and TMS therapy are also available during PHP, as needed.
+BoardPrep PHP is structured with best-practice elements such as cognitive-behavioral therapy, motivational interviewing, twelve-step facilitation, and a trauma-informed approach.
+EMDR and TMS therapy are also available during PHP as part of our outpatient treatment programs, as needed.

 The assessment also helps predict an optimal estimated length of stay.
-Although length of stay is always individualized to each person, an estimated length of stay is needed for planning purposes for the individual, the family, employer and provider.
+Although the length of stay is always individualized to each person, an estimated length of stay is needed for planning purposes for the individual, the family, employer, and provider.

 Example Individualized Programs for Health Professionals